If you had asked me fifteen years ago what I thought about reincarnation, I would have told you that I had no thoughts about it at all.

 But one morning in February, 2007, drinking coffee at a Toyota dealership while new tires were being installed on my car, I encountered a full page obituary in the National Post for Candian-born psychiatrist Ian Stevenson.

 Stevenson was at the University of Virginia for 50 years.
-In his spare time, and at his own cost, decade after decade, he travelled to India, Thailand, Lebanon and other places investigating the children who talk about past lives.
+In his spare time, and at his own cost, decade after decade, he travelled to India, Sri Lanka, Thailand, Lebanon and other places investigating children who talk about past lives.

 Because I’d done investigation work all my life and had often speculated about turning my skills to paranormal phenomena, I was intrigued.
 Here was a man who had devoted most of his life to investigating something I’d never even thought about.

 With a little research, I came upon New York journalist Tom Schroder’s book about Stevenson, Old Souls.

 Schroder was intrigued too.
 He contacted Stevenson and proposed that he travel with him to learn about these kids.
 Stevenson, a lifelong loner, was reluctant, but eventually he agreed to one trip to Lebanon.

 They did it, then more trips followed, for which we are lucky.
 Schroder has a knack for looking beneath the surface of things while depicting them in colorful, memorable prose.